jeffreycentex/jeffreycentex.github.io/_tabs/about.md

 My signing public GPG Keey is available as a [GitHub Gist](https://gist.github.com/jeffreycentex/5a5d3ab3116c9cb8ad9598dc63fb0c02).
 This is different than the email address above.

-I also have a keybase proof as a GitHub Gist
+I also have a keybase proof as a GitHub Gist.

 ### Social Media